Festival Groups

 • The Lemonaires

-• The Navy Larks – Starboard Watch
+• The Navy Larks

-The Navy Larks are a group of stout-hearted (and stout-bellied) men from the wild and rugged coast of Wiltshire, who like nothing better than to gather and sing Shanties and Songs of the Sea, always provided there is some beer or rum close to hand.
+The Navy Larks are a group of stout-hearted (and stout-bellied) men from the wild and rugged coast of Wiltshire, who like nothing better than to gather and sing Shanties and Songs of the Sea, always provided there is some beer close to hand.

 The Navy Larks Facebook Page